/u/stonetear = Paul “I have full access to the server” Combetta.

 Four Questions Bernie Sanders Needs to Answer

-By Jennifer Palmieri [Working for CAP would mean she needed to comply with retention policy stated earlier, and this is the closest thing to a confession you’ll receive as well!]
+By Jennifer Palmieri [Working for CAP would mean she needed to comply with retention policy stated earlier, and this is the closest thing to a legal confession you’ll receive as well!]

 We’re glad that the Sanders campaign and DNC reached an agreement last night and that the Sanders campaign has agreed to an independent audit of the data breach.